-Published June 13, 2018 | Updated April 7, 2021
+Published June 13, 2018 | Updated May 27, 2022

-Soft costs are everything from installation, warranties, delivery, or even assembly in some cases.
-As equipment becomes more easily customized to meet your company’s unique requirements, more soft costs are often required to get the equipment up and running.
-And don’t underestimate the financial impact.
+Don’t underestimate the financial impact.
 It can cost up to $10,000 for some deliveries.
 IT services, installation, and engineering add an average of 40% to every IT purchase over $25,000.
 Some customized solutions can take as much as a year to be up and running.

 These issues can create serious financial problems.
 Most of the time, soft costs have no real value and therefore add no value to the equipment long-term.
-They are necessary one-time expenditures to get the equipment running that cannot be transferred upon resale.
+They are necessary one-time expenditures to get the equipment running and cannot be transferred upon resale.
 And that makes most lenders run for the hills.
-You may enjoy your very low-rate financing for the equipment from a local lender, but when you evaluate the project in total – including soft costs – you could find yourself investing some pretty big money out of pocket to pay for everything.
+You may enjoy very low-rate financing for the equipment from a local lender, but when you evaluate the project in total – including soft costs – you could find yourself investing some pretty big money out of pocket to pay for everything.
 This defeats the purpose of preserving capital through financing.

-The other financial issue is that soft costs typically happen upfront – before the revenues start rolling in from your equipment investment.
+The other financial issue is that soft costs typically happen upfront, before the revenues start rolling in from your equipment investment.
 This cash outlay can create severe cash flow burdens when you need cash the most.
 Ramping up for new business or creating new efficiencies can require more capital on hand to build inventories, hire staff, and invest in marketing.
 Tying up cash during this time for installation and delivery can create real challenges to execute your strategic plans.

 At LEAF, we make equipment more affordable.
 Our customized finance solutions solve real problems – like financing the total equipment investment to preserve your cash when you need it most.